8r14z/coding-interview-prep/README.md

 3. Fast & slow pointers

-   A special kind of 2 pointers.
+   A special variant of 2 pointers.
 Fast pointer's speed is 2x of slow pointer.
 Typically to detect cyclic sequence

 4. Merge intervals